dzhakparov/wastewater_publication/README.md

 2. _voc_ - contains variant definitions provided by Vpipe

 ## *scripts*
-Contains scripts to organize the sample folder and run Vpipe Other files in the directory:
+Contains scripts to organize the sample folder and run Vpipe
+## Other files
 1. _config.yaml_ - a configuration file for the Vpipe
 2. _regex.yaml_ - a yaml file containing regex expression to extract sample names
 3. _samples.tsv_ - a tsv file containing sample information as required by Vpipe